 Aloe Vera plant will thrive in environments with low humidity: from 5% to 24%.
 Think of its African origins and you’ll understand why it doesn’t require much humidity.
 In case you live in a humid climate, don’t worry – you can still grow Aloe, it will adapt to high humidity without any problems.

-On the other hand, using Aloe latex orally or giving it to your pet is not advised according to the Mayo Clinic.
+Using Aloe latex orally or giving it to your pet is not advised according to the Mayo Clinic.
 They state that oral use of Aloe latex or whole-leaf extract is likely unsafe.
 Oral use might even have the potential to cause cancer.
-To learn more about aloe topical and oral use, take a look at Mayo Clinic’s article.
+To learn more about aloe topical and oral use, take a look at the Mayo Clinic’s article.

 Propagating Aloe Plants